 Professional Developments for K-12 Teachers

-Real Boy is an intimate story of a family in transition.
+REAL BOY is an intimate story of a family in transition.
 As 19-year-old Bennett Wallace navigates early sobriety, late adolescence, and the evolution of his gender identity, his mother makes her own transformation from resistance to acceptance of her trans son.
 Along the way, both mother and son find support in their communities, reminding us that families are not only given, but chosen.
-Speaker and discussion to follow the film.

 The Muhammad Ali Center is an ally to schools and organizations in advancing education, inclusion, and equity through unique professional development programs.
 Set in the immersive learning environment of the Muhammad Ali Center, participants are challenged to examine social justice in both historic and contemporary contexts, confront all forms of prejudice and discrimination, and assume responsibility for positive change.
 We provide interactive, experiential programs that help educators and organizational leaders to fulfill their potential both as people and professionals.